NHQ/dsp-interface/README.md

     }

-The first channel ui.val[0] return values 0,...,11 to correspond with either cranking it past ten, or the 12 note classes in the western scale.
+line[0] and line[1] return values 0,...,11 inclusive to correspond with either cranking it past ten, or for 12 octaves for each of the 12 note classes in the western scale.
+Why 12 octaves?
+You can't hear 7 hertz, but you can feel it!

-ui.val[1] returns values [1/12, 1/11, ...,1/2, 1, 2, ..., 12] for semi-tones
+line[2] returns range [-12, 12] inclusive

-channels 2-9 return values 0-9.9 at intervals of 0.1.
+lines 3-9 return values 0-9.9 at intervals of 0.1.

-ui.exp channels all return values 0-3, meant to be used to define the exponent for the their corresponding channels values.
-The exp[0] and exp[1] are undefined.
+ui.exp channels all return values 0-3, meant to be used to define the exponent for the their corresponding channels values. exp[0] and exp[1] are always zero.

     npm install dsp-interface

+TODO:

+* Add incr / decr buttons to range sliders
+* Add on/off punch buttons
+* Add placeholders for values you want to come back to